seeamshahid/seeamshahid/README.md

 # Hi, I'm Seeam 👋

 :briefcase: I don't update my Github these days.
-If you want to know more about my work, I keep my [LinkedIn](https://www.linkedin.com/in/seeamshahidnoor) & [personal website](http://seeam.me/) up to date.
+To document my work, I keep my [LinkedIn](https://www.linkedin.com/in/seeamshahidnoor) & [personal website](http://seeam.me/) up to date.

 ## :sparkles: Things I have built
 - My current role very demanding & all the coding I do on the job is private.
 So, there aren't any recent coding projects to display here.
 Here is [an example](https://docs.gp.scale.com/docs/capabilities/workflows/introduction-to-compass) of what I have built at Scale AI, **an agentic workflow orchestrator platform** that I took from 0 to 1.